 The calcarine artery, named according to its course in the calcarine fissure, is a branch of the posterior cerebral artery, usually from the P3 segment.
 It may also arise from the parieto-occipital artery or posterior temporal branches.
 It courses deep in the fissure, giving branches both to th...

-Calcified cerebral embolus is an uncommon and often overlooked cause of embolic ischaemic stroke.
+Calcified cerebral embolus is an uncommon and often overlooked cause of embolic ischemic stroke.

-Although emboli are a common cause of ischaemic stroke, calcified cerebral emboli are considered rare.
-With only a paucity of literature regarding calcified cerebral emboli – only 48...
+Although emboli are a common cause of ischemic stroke, calcified cerebral emboli are considered rare.
+With only a paucity of literature regarding calcified cerebral emboli – only 48 r...

 Calciphylaxis, or calcific ureamic arteriolopathy, is a rare condition which manifests as subcutaneous vascular calcification and cutaneous necrosis (small blood vessels of the fat tissue and the skin).
 Some authors describe as a syndrome of vascular calcification, thrombosis and skin necrosis.

 Call-Fleming syndrome, also called Call syndrome, essentially synonymous with the more current term reversible cerebral vasoconstriction syndrome (RCVS), although it is felt to be a subset of the former by some, representing the idiopathic RCVS.

 The callosomarginal artery, also known as median artery of corpus callosum, is the largest branch of the pericallosal artery.
 It courses within or posterior to the cingulate sulcus, in parallel orientation to the pericallosal artery.
 It divides to give two or more cortical branches to supply the...

 Calot triangle is a small (potential) triangular space at the porta hepatis of surgical importance as it is dissected during cholecystectomy.
 Its contents, the cystic artery and cystic duct must be identified before ligation and division to avoid damaging them during the operation.